matomo-org/plugin-LoginLdap/README.md

 But, this strategy does allow you to use LDAP authentication with normal Piwik authentication.
 And it opens up the possibility of not communicating with LDAP servers at all during authentication, which may provide a better user experience.

+_Note: With this auth strategy, non-LDAP users can login to Piwik._

 **Steps to enable**

 1. Uncheck the `Use LDAP for authentication` option and uncheck the `Use Web Server Auth (e.g. Kerberos SSO)` option.